 The Trium Tribe exists to show love to children with Down Syndrome who are facing life-altering experiences.
 We started out by sending welcome home baskets to children with Down Syndrome and cancer, and then expanded to send comfort baskets to children with DS and cancer and children with DS who have had open heart surgery.
 Each of these programs focus on a different aspect of a Down Syndrome diagnosis that can be challenging- medical conditions and societal misconceptions.

 The baskets for children with cancer, called the "All for Indy Comfort Baskets," are in honor of a little girl named Indy Llew Jones who recently passed.
-The baskets for children having open heart surgery, called "Beckett's Brave Heart Baskets," are in honor of a baby boy named Beckett Weinhert who recently passed as well.
+The baskets for children having open heart surgery are called, Mighty Micah's Heart Warrior Baskets," and they are in honor of a little girl named Micah who has is continuing her fight for a healthy heart.

 About Reilly Cate: